Tu Language Reference

 import { Card, Header } from "./Card.tu"

 Relative .tu paths are resolved by the compiler.
-The import maps to a standard ESM import in the JS output (and .ts extension in the TS shadow so tsserver resolves the sibling shadow file).
+Named and default imports map to standard ESM import in the JS output (and .ts extension in the TS shadow so tsserver resolves the sibling shadow file).

 Re-export